ibaryshnikov/iced-hs/README.md

 ## Usage

 Currently the app code lives in main.hs
-You can modify it and build with these scripts
+You can modify it and build with these scripts.
+Also, check the [examples](./examples)

 ```bash
 ./build_rust.sh